Councillors’ allowances scheme

 The current scheme is available to view at:

-The most recent report of the Independent Remuneration Panel is at:
+The most recent report of the Independent Remuneration Panel can be downloaded here:

 A summary of the allowances paid is at: